kokkos/kokkos-core-wiki/docs/source/API/core/view/view.rst

 .. cppkokkos:function:: View( const View<DT, Prop...>& rhs)

-   Copy constructor with compatible view.
+   Copy constructor with compatible View.
 Follows View assignment rules.

 .. cppkokkos:function:: View( View&& rhs)

-   Move constructor
+   Move constructor.

 .. cppkokkos:function:: View( const std::string& name, const IntType& ... indices)

    Standard allocating constructor.
 The initialization is executed on the default instance of the execution space corresponding to ``MemorySpace`` and fences it.

-   - ``name``: a user provided label, which is used for profiling and debugging purposes.
-Names are not required to be unique,
+   - ``name``: a user-provided label, which is used for profiling and debugging purposes.
+Names are not required to be unique.

    - ``indices``: Extents of the View.